 ii.
 Secondarily, WE1S understands diversity and inclusion to refer to facilitating the participation of underrepresented students (and also students such as Asian-Americans underrepresented in the humanities, as well as women underrepresented in technology) in its own project.
 Because WE1S engages in interdisciplinary humanities/technology research with a strong focus on social issues, an appropriate diversity aim is to include underrepresented students from many fields (humanities, STEM, and social science) in its research as part of their educational training.
 At the graduate-student level, WE1S has already benefited from diverse participation by research assistants drawn from UCSB’s long-established digital humanities emphases in the English Department, Film & Media Studies Department, Comparative Literature Program, and Media Arts & Technology Program.
 WE1S’s planned Summer Research Camps for graduate and undergraduate students will enhance this dimension of the project further.
 At UCSB, these summer research camps will be advertised to graduate-student research assistants from diverse student bases, including not just programs with strengths in the digital humanities but also in areas such as ethnic and gender studies bearing on the diversity aspect of WE1S’s research aims.
 At CSUN, a particularly important WE1S initiative is to create Summer Research Camps that parallel those held at UCSB but also work to increase campus expertise in the digital humanities, including among its diverse student population.
 To this end, the CSUN camps will also directly involve undergraduates.
 In this regard, WE1S hopes to create synergy with CSUN’s Mellon-funded HSI Pathways to the Professoriate program, which prepares undergraduate students in the humanities and related fields for careers in the professoriate and works to increase the number of Latina/o professors in the humanities at U.S. colleges and universities.
 WE1S has begun consulting campus leaders of the HSI Pathways to the Professoriate program, and will recruit student participants from within the program to its summer research activities.

-f.
+d.
 Expected Outcomes and Benefits

 Expected Outcomes